 Urban runoff is an important source of pesticide loading into surrounding waterways, justifying monitoring efforts to characterize pesticide composition in surface waters receiving urban inputs.
 In California, the Department of Pesticide Regulation (CDPR) receives pesticide use reports for urban applications by licensed applicators.
 Reported use is categorized into agricultural and non-agricultural use.
-Agricultural use includes both production and non-production agricultural (i.e. golf courses, rights-of way, parks) applications.
+Agricultural use includes both production and non-production agricultural (i.e., golf courses, rights-of way, parks) applications.
 Non-agricultural use includes applications for residential, industrial, institutional, structural, or vector control purposes (CDPR, 2014).
-However, urban pesticide use by individual homeowners is not reported, so that total use is greater than reported use.
+However, urban pesticide use by individual homeowners is not reported, so total use is greater than reported use.
 It has been estimated that urban pesticide use accounts for over 70% of the total pesticide use in California (UP3 Project, 2006).
-Approximately 4,744,000 pounds of pesticides were applied in 2014 for landscape maintenance and structural pest control in Los Angeles, Orange and San Diego Counties (CDPR, 2016).
+Approximately 3,256,145 pounds of pesticides were applied in 2016 for landscape maintenance and structural pest control in Los Angeles, Orange and San Diego counties (CDPR, 2018).

-With this high volume of urban pesticide use there is a potential for pesticide runoff into urban creeks and rivers via storm drains.
-Numerous urban creeks are listed on the 2010 Federal Clean Water Act Section 303(d) list, due to the presence of pyrethroid and organophosphate (OP) pesticides (Cal/EPA, 2014).
+With this high volume of urban pesticide use, there is a potential for pesticide runoff into urban creeks and rivers via storm drains.
+Numerous urban creeks are listed on the 2010 Federal Clean Water Act Section 303(d) list due to the presence of pyrethroid and organophosphate (OP) pesticides (Cal/EPA, 2014).
 While urban uses of OPs have been sharply curtailed due to Federal regulatory actions, recent monitoring has continued to identify the presence of OPs in some samples (Oki and Haver, 2009).
 Additionally, recent monitoring has shown that urban waterways are frequently contaminated with pyrethroids, fipronil, and imidacloprid.
 Many of the detected pesticides are at concentrations that exceed the acute toxicity to sensitive aquatic organisms (Gan et al., 2012; Oki and Haver, 2009; Weston et al., 2014; Weston et al., 2005; Weston et al., 2009).
-In 2008 CDPR initiated a statewide urban monitoring project to more fully characterize the presence of pesticides in urban waterways (He, 2008).
-Preliminary monitoring data has been previously summarized.
+In 2008, CDPR initiated a statewide urban monitoring project to more fully characterize the presence of pesticides in urban waterways (He, 2008).
+Preliminary monitoring data have been previously summarized.
 Several pyrethroids, imidacloprid, and fipronil (and breakdown products) insecticides, as well as synthetic auxin herbicides have been detected at high frequency at CDPR monitoring locations in southern California (Ensminger et al., 2013a).

 Study 270 is a continuation of monitoring efforts of CDPR Studies 249 and 265.
 Data from this study will be used to evaluate urban pesticide water quality trends and efficacy of implemented best management practices (BMPs).
 For example, surface water regulations were implemented in California in July 2012, with the intent of reducing pyrethroid concentrations in California surface waters (CDPR, 2013).
-Long-term monitoring will help determine the effectiveness of these regulations on the presence of pyrethroids in urban waterways.
-This project will continue to monitor storm drain outfalls and urban waterways at selected monitoring sites from CDPR's 2008 study as well as at monitoring may be used to track the performance of local mitigation measures or public outreach programs.
-Modifications from the FY 16-17 sampling plan is presented in section 4.9.
+Also, new California use restrictions have been placed on products registered for outdoor use containing fipronil.
+Long-term monitoring will help determine the effectiveness of the regulations and label changes on the presence of pyrethroids and fipronil, respectively, in urban waterways.
+This project will continue to monitor storm drain outfalls and urban waterways at selected monitoring sites from CDPR's 2008 study as well as at monitoring stations established by the University of California (Oki and Haver, 2009).
+This long-term monitoring may be used to track the performance of local mitigation measures or public outreach programs.
+Modifications from the FY 17-18 sampling plan are presented in section 4.9.